schlich/loomio_help/content/user_manual/users/sign_in/index.md

 ### You can accept an invitation sent to another email address
 Invitations are not tied to the email they are sent to.
 If someone sends you an invitation to an email address other than the one you use for your Loomio user account, you do not need to create a new user account or get the invitation re-sent.

-Just click the invitation link and login to your existing Loomio account as you proceed.
+Just click the invitation link and replace the text in the email form with the email address you would like to use, or the email address of your existing account, as you proceed.

 ### Merging user accounts
 If you do find yourself with more than one user account, we can merge your accounts.
 [Contact us](https://www.loomio.org/contact) and include both email addresses that you have accounts under, and specify which one you want to hold on to.